Why this matters

 South Carolina cottage food — your questions answered.

-Do I need to register to sell cottage food in South Carolina?
+Do I need a license to sell homemade food in South Carolina?

-Can I sell to restaurants and grocery stores?
+Can I sell my South Carolina cottage foods to stores and restaurants?

 South Carolina cottage food laws: what is the short version?

-South Carolina does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-South Carolina allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+South Carolina does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+South Carolina allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in South Carolina?
+Do I need a cottage food license or permit in South Carolina?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 South Carolina may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in South Carolina?

-South Carolina's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+South Carolina's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, dairy, cream filled items, cheesecakes, custards.